-In the event that a product containing VI is successfully developed and commercialized, we will be obligated to make milestone payments to GSK which could total as much as \$220.0 million if both a single-agent and a combination product or two different combination products are launched in multiple regions of the world.
-Of these potential milestone payments, we estimate up to \$140.0 million could be payable during 2013 and all the milestone payments could be payable by the end of 2014.
-We are entitled to annual royalties from GSK of 15% on the first \$3.0 billion of annual global net sales and 5% for all annual global net sales above \$3.0 billion.
+• In January 2014, RELVAR® ELLIPTA® was launched in the European Union.

+We are entitled to receive annual royalties from GSK on sales of RELVAR®/BREO® ELLIPTA® as follows: 15% on the first \$3.0 billion of annual global net sales and 5% for all annual global net sales above \$3.0 billion.
 Sales of single-agent LABA medicines and combination medicines would be combined for the purposes of this royalty calculation.
-For other products combined with a LABA from the LABA collaboration, such as ANOROTM, royalties are upward tiering and range from the mid-single digits to 10%.
-However, if GSK is not selling a LABA/ICS combination product at the time that the first other LABA combination is launched, then the royalties described above for the LABA/ICS combination medicine would be applicable.
+For other products combined with a LABA from the LABA collaboration, such as ANOROTM ELLIPTATM, royalties are upward tiering and range from 6.5% to 10%.